 Duncan’s family is angry

 Duncan’s family is upset that Texas Health Presbyterian refused for weeks to release lab results that would have shown the effects of the experimental drug, brincidofovir, that was given to him, according to the Associated Press.
 The family told AP the hospital also changed the “consent relatives” who were overseeing his care and stopped providing relatives with medical information.

 Freelance cameraman Ashoka Mukpo no longer has Ebola in his bloodstream and will be allowed to leave Nebraska Medical Center on Wednesday.
 The 33-year-old was working for NBC News when he tested positive for Ebola in Liberia.
 “I fought and won, with lots of help,” he tweeted.

-Texas nurse to be transferred from isolation
+Nurse Vinson to be transferred from isolation

 Bentley the dog doing well

 Samples from nurse Pham’s dog Bentley tested negative for the virus.
 More specimens will be collected before the end of the 21-day quarantine.

 Ebola czar Ron Klain met President Obama at the White House on Wednesday, the day he officially started his new job.
 Klain doesn’t have any extensive background in health care, but the new job is regarded as a managerial challenge.